 WBL ACTORS AND THEIR BENEFITS

 Companies

 - + more productive

 - + more profitable

 - + more innovative

 - + more effective

 Employees

-+ more encouraged to improve + more interested in further training
+- + more encouraged to improve + more interested in further training

-+ more connected
+- + more connected

-+ more up to date
+- + more up to date

 Learners

-+ more interested
+- + more interested

 - + more employable + more socially included

 - + more prepared for the "real

 - - world"

 VET Schools & Colleges

 - + more soft skills of student

 - + more relevance of study

 - + more support of disadvantaged students

 - + more effective

 VET Policy Makers

 - + strong links between WBL / VET

 - actors

 - + more higher-quality skills

 - + more effective use of resources

 - + more learning opportunities

-WBL Accelerator Magazine | www.wblaccelerator.eu

-9

-"FOR COMPARING CERTIFICATES FROM APPLICANTS IN A COMPANY IS LIKE COMPARING APPLES TO ORANGES.
-WITHOUT ANY EXTERNAL COMMON REFERENCE THIS WILL BE LIKE THROWING DICE."
+"COMPARING CERTIFICATES FROM APPLICANTS IN A COMPANY IS LIKE COMPARING APPLES TO ORANGES.
+WITHOUT ANY EXTERNAL COMMON REFERENCE THIS WILL BE LIKE THROWING DICE. "

 Georg Müllner, ECVET Expert & Senior Lecturer at University of Graz